-Site-specific deterministic evaluation of seismic hazard can also be performed, and such studies typically include the following:
+Deterministic evaluation of seismic hazard can also be performed, and the results of correctly performed and suitably comprehensive DSHA studies can also supersede SPPV values of PGA.
+DSHA studies typically include the following:

-Evaluation of potentially damaging earthquake sources, and deterministic selection of one or more suitable "controlling" sources and seismic events.
+1. Evaluation of potentially damaging earthquake sources, and deterministic selection of one or more suitable "controlling" sources and seismic events.
 The deterministic earthquake event magnitude for any fault should be a maximum value that is specific to that seismic source.
-Maximum earthquakes may be assessed by estimating rupture dimensions of the fault (e.g., Wells and Coppersmith, 1994; dePolo and Slemmons, 1990).
-The USGS/CGS database of earthquake sources in California is readily available (see section on PSHA);
+Maximum earthquakes may be assessed by estimating rupture dimensions of the fault (e.g.,

+Wells and Coppersmith, 1994; dePolo and Slemmons, 1990).
+The CGS database of earthquake sources is readily available (see section on PSHA);